gatsbyjs/gatsby/docs/docs/how-to/cloud/outgoing-notifications.md

 1. A generic webhook.
 1. A webhook that sends a Slack message.
-1. Pull Request comments in GitHub or GitLab.
+1. Pull Request comments in Github or GitLab.

 By default, the Pull Request comments are already set up for existing and new sites in Gatsby Cloud.